artyfoxx/artyfox-plugin/README.md

 # artyfox-plugin
 A disjointed set of filters for VapourSynth, I write everything that seems interesting.
 The author is a lover of long sheets of code stuffed into a single file.
 Don't judge too harshly.
-## AreaResize
+## Resize
-`artyfox.AreaResize(clip clip, int width, int height[, float src_left = 0.0, float src_top = 0.0, float src_width = clip.width, float src_height = clip.height, float gamma = 2.4 or ≈2.2, float sharp = 1.0])`
+`artyfox.Resize(clip clip, int width, int height[, float src_left = 0.0, float src_top = 0.0, float src_width = clip.width, float src_height = clip.height, string kernel = "area", float gamma = 2.4 or ≈2.2, float sharp = 1.0])`

+Implementation of multiple resize functions using convolution method.
-Basic implementation of area resize with a loop through the source.
-Based on the publication "Algorithm and program to downsizing the digital images" by S. Z. Sverdlov.
+Area Resize based on the publications "Algorithm and program to downsizing the digital images" by S. Z. Sverdlov and "Pixel mixing" by Jason Summers.
+Magic Kernel is based on the publication "The magic kernel" by John Costella.
-Downscaling only, resizing up is not possible.
+Downscaling only, upscaling is not possible yet.
 * `clip`: Source clip to downscale.
 Must be RGB, YUV or GRAY.
 32-bit float sample type only.
 The range must be converted to full.
 * `width`: Target width.
 Must be integer and match the source clip's subsampling.
 * `height`: Target height.
 Must be integer and match the source clip's subsampling.